 Some areas that employ students are: Facilities Services (Custodial), Maintenance Services, Grounds Services, Library, Bon Appétit, University Admissions, Business Office, Information Technology, Academic Departments, Mail Center, and Summer Camps.

-United State Citizenship and Immigration Services (USCIS, formerly INS) regulations permit F-1 students enrolled in post-secondary educational programs to participate in curricular practical training which is an integral part of the curriculum, and in post-graduation practical training.
+United State Citizenship and Immigration Services (USCIS) regulations permit F-1 students enrolled in post-secondary educational programs to participate in curricular practical training which is an integral part of the curriculum.

-Eligible students may obtain authorization for curricular practical training from their Designated School Official (DSO), but must apply to the USCIS for employment authorization for post-graduation practical training.
+Eligible students may obtain authorization for curricular practical training from their Designated School Official (DSO).

 This training must be authorized by the United States Citizenship and Immigration Services (USCIS), and the student must be issued an Employment Authorization Document (EAD Card) before training may begin.
 Optional Practical Training (OPT) is a work experience directly related to a student’s major area of study.
 It may be used before or after completion of studies.
 A job offer is not required to apply for OPT; however, employment must be procured within 90 days of the authorization date for post-completion OPT.